kittykatattack/learningPixi/README.md

     //Space each blob horizontally according to the `spacing` value.
     //`xOffset` determines the point from the left of the screen
-    //at which the first enemy should be added. var x = spacing * i + xOffset;
+    //at which the first blob should be added. var x = spacing * i + xOffset;

     //Give the blob a random y position